 I also love the insulated zipper cover inside of my sleeping bag.
 It keeps the cold zipper from touching my skin and acts as a barrier for potential drafts that can come through the zipper.

-Angela, PNW Camper shares her thoughts on Sleeping Bags:
+Angela, Plus Size PNW Camper shares her thoughts on Sleeping Bags:

 “Sleeping bags used to cause a lot of anxiety for me and kept me from camping (my favorite thing!) because I’m plus size and most sleeping bags didn’t fit me comfortably.
 Warm but compact quilts and blankets were a total game changer and made the outdoors more accessible for me.”